uberto/portfolio/README.md

 # portfolio

-simple restapi app done with Spring Boot and used as an example of how to remove Spring Boot
+Simple restapi app done with Spring Boot and used as an example of how to remove Spring Boot How do we proceed?
 Well it’s actually quite easy.
 We can start replacing Spring to-be-injected fields with references to a new BigGlobals class.
 To illustrate the method, I created an example of a mini restapi app with SpringBoot, you can find all the sources on my porfolio project on Github.
 Now the application is very simple but, I hope, still shows the good and bad things about SpringBoot.
 It is a web server exposing some Rest apis, using json as data format: